kkolyan/fyrox_lite_lua/lua/examples/guards/README.md

 ```

 # How to edit scripts
 Use any text editor to edit existing files under [scripts](scripts) directory.
 If you use VSCode, make sure that the [annotations](lua/annotations) are in the scope of the VSCode project, because it will provide some code insight (autocompletion, type checking, Fyrox Lite API reference).
 Though, it's optional and doesn't impact code execution.
+Hot reload of scripts is enabled by default in editor.
+To allow hot-reload in game mode, replace `LuaPlugin::with_hot_reload(false)` with `LuaPlugin::with_hot_reload(true)` in [executor-lua/src/main.rs](../../executor-lua/src/main.rs), though, hot-reload of game code can be tricky and requires a skill for good use.

 # Screenshots
 ![gameplay.png](gameplay.png)